Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 The \textbf{PDR} is measured as the ratio between the number of packets sent to a destination and the number of packets received by this destination.

 The \textbf{Duty Cycle} provides information regarding the energy consumption of a node by evaluating the time spent by a node in the following states : \textit{listen}, \textit{RX}, \textit{TX}.
 The Duty Cycle is expressed as the ratio between the time spent by a node in those three states and the wake-up interval.
+The Duty Cycle value is computed via the Cooja \textit{Powertracker} tool.